AnuragVishu/AnuragVishu/README.md

 **Stack:** Python · PyTorch · LangGraph · OpenAI · Hugging Face · AWS · FastAPI · Docker · Neo4J

-**Writing:** I wrote a [deep dive on LLM internals](https://anuragvishwakarma9.substack.com/p/llms-understanding-layers-and-weights) — tokenization to next-token sampling, with the actual math.
+**Writing:** I write tech articles.
+This is one of them, [deep dive on LLM internals](https://anuragvishwakarma9.substack.com/p/llms-understanding-layers-and-weights) — tokenization to next-token sampling, with the actual math.
 Because someone has to.

 **Research:** Two published papers on computer vision and network security.
 Peer review was humbling.